-(b) The as adjusted column is a non-GAAP financial measure, adjusted to exclude share-based compensation expense and related employer taxes, amortization of acquisition-related intangible assets, and certain other items including \$3.5 million related to the fair value adjustment for the DataFuzion contingent consideration, \$1.1 million of foreign exchange loss, \$0.8 million of restructuring consulting fees, and \$0.1 million related to the abandonment of certain leased facilities, along with a \$11.8 million net adjustment for the effect of income taxes related to these items.
-Please refer above for additional information on the as adjusted metrics.
+(b) The as adjusted column is a non-GAAP financial measure, adjusted to exclude share-based compensation expense and related employer taxes, amortization of acquisition-related intangible assets, and certain other items including \$3.7 million related to the impact of the fair value adjustment for the DataFuzion contingent consideration, \$1.4 million of restructuring expenses, and \$0.1 million related to the abandonment of certain leased facilities, and \$0.5 million of foreign exchange gain, along with a \$5.4 million net adjustment for the effect of income taxes related to these items.
+Please refer to the "Non-GAAP Financial Measures" section for additional information on the as adjusted metrics.